martincusack979/pands-problem-sheet/README.md

 **Weekly Task 06:**
 *Write a program that takes a positive floating-point number as input and outputs an approximation of its square root.*

+Unfortunately I ran out of time and did not complete this task.

 **Weekly Task 07**
 *Write a program that reads in a text file and outputs the number of e's it contains.*

 **Weekly Task 08**
 *Write a program called plottask.py that displays a plot of the functions f(x)=x, g(x)=x2 and h(x)=x3 in the range [0, 4] on the one set of axes.)